After Carol Dweck’s “Mindset” the “growth mindset” has become a popular concept in self-development.

 We’ve just seen some examples of self-defeating growth mindsets.

-However, that is not to say that one cannot still fully embrace a growth mindset, even while publicly rejecting or disagreeing with certain criticism.
+But you can still publicly embrace a growth mindset, even while publicly rejecting or disagreeing with certain criticism.

 Indeed, whenever needed, we like and propose this approach:

-Reject or ignore the criticism if it’s an attack and if it’s damaging to you and your goal, while also privately acknowledging and reflecting on that feedback.
+Reject or ignore the criticism if it’s an attack and if it’s damaging, while also privately acknowledging and reflecting on that feedback.

 Potentially, you can also ask for more honest feedback later on, or to people that you respect and trust.